mrcrilly/tools-and-architectures/introduction/flow.md

 - High availability;
 - Deployment;

-These are pretry critical subjects that all systems engineers should take seriously.
+These are pretty subjects that all systems engineers should take seriously.
 I want to cover these subjects in as complete a fashion as I can, and I will do so in the above order, strictly.
 This means the following technologies will be studied and documented in the following order (which may change):

-- Networking and Firewalls:
+- Networking and Firewalls (AWS):
     + Terraform;
 - Monitoring:
     + InfluxDB;